quekshuy/advocado-overlays/README.md

 * __Initial commit__

-Okay, this might be a bit long, since it's supposed to log all the (correct/ completed) things that I've done.
+Okay, I'll try to keep this concised, but it's supposed to log all the (correct/ completed) things that I've done.

-Nearly lost all my work; luckily dropbox had version histories..
+Nearly lost all my work an hour ago..
+But luckily dropbox had version histories, haha.

 Anyway, below are the current updates: